Modern Slavery Act 2015

 In addition, the DCC Human Rights Policy sets out DCC’s specific commitment to operate to internationally recognised standards of human rights, including in relation to forced labour, child labour and unsafe working conditions.

-These documents are available at http://www.dcc.ie/responsibility/our-policies
+These documents are available at https://www.dcc.ie/sustainability/governance-and-compliance.

-Due Diligence and Assessing and Managing Risk
+5. Due Diligence and Assessing and Managing Risk

 As part of our compliance with the policies and procedures referred to above, we take the following steps: